-The majority of the stationary installations in the EU ETS are fuel combustion plants (63%), and together they account for roughly the same proportion of total verified emissions from stationary installations (61%).
-In terms of emissions, the cement, clinker and lime production sector is the second largest sector (10% of emissions), even though it ranks fourth in terms of the number of installations.
-Both the iron, steel and coke sector and the refinery sector account each for 9% respectively 8% emissions from stationary installations, followed by the chemicals sector, responsible for 5% of emissions.
-The remaining installations account for 25% of the stationary installations covered by the EU ETS, but are only responsible for 6% of the total verified emissions of stationary installations (Table 6-3).
+The majority of the stationary installations in the EU ETS are fuel combustion plants (653%), and together they account for an even higher proportion of total verified emissions from stationary installations (65%).
+In terms of emissions, the cement, clinker and lime production sector is the second largest sector (9% of emissions), even though it ranks fifth in terms of the number of installations.
+The iron, steel and coke sector and the refinery sector each account for 8% of emissions from stationary installations, followed by the chemicals sector, responsible for 5% of emissions.
+The remaining installations account for 23% of the stationary installations covered by the EU ETS, but are only responsible for 6% of the total verified emissions of stationary installations (Table 6.3).